Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Continual Learning for Explainability

 \subsection{Explainable Reinforcement Learning}

 One of the major concerns for many RL agents is a loss of information about the decision process during the agent's policy learning process.
 An RL agent may know at the end of a learning objective that certain actions may produce a higher gain or value to attain the goal or that one action is preferred over another but loses the rationale behind the decision-making as the policy converges towards an optimal mechanism for the selection of actions \cite{sequeira2019interestingness}.
-The lack of bookkeeping, traceability, or recovery of this process, once an optimal policy has been learned, makes it hard for the agent to explain itself or transfer a learned policy for explainability.
+Once an optimal policy has been learned, the lack of bookkeeping, traceability, or recovery of this process makes it hard for the agent to explain itself or transfer a learned policy for explainability.
 A few extensions to applying the XRL technique seek to enhance retention of the learned policy for explaining agents' decision processes.
-Some examples include MXRL proposed by \citet{cruz2019memory} that introduced an episodic memory to store important events during the decision-making process of the robot.
-The episodic memory is designed to enable the agent to introspect, observe, or analyse its environment transitions and interactions.
+Some examples include MXRL proposed by \citet{cruz2019memory} which introduces an episodic memory to store important events during the robot's decision-making process.
+The episodic memory enables the agent to introspect, observe, or analyze its environment transitions and interactions.
 The agent is shown to clarify its actions to lay users during task execution, relying on its episodic memory.
-The major shortcoming to the MXRL technique, as with many other memory-based continual learning techniques, is the limitations with regards to the use of memory in large solution spaces.
+The major shortcomings in the MXRL technique, as with many other memory-based continual learning techniques, are the limitations with regard to the use of memory in large solution spaces.
 There is still an open-ended quest for XRL techniques that enable comprehensibility, continual learning, and policy retention.